 The Basement food courts usually do not have a seating area to eat at.
 The Shibuya Tokyu Food Show has a standing area to eat at, and the Ikebukuro Tobu has an eat-in area.
-There are nice rooftops to eat at above the food courts at the Ginza Six, Ginza Mitsukoshi, Shinjuku Isetan, and Ikebukuro Seibu.
-Here is a listing of the Tokyo Basement Food Courts (Depachika).
+There are nice rooftops to eat at, which are above the food courts at the Ginza Six, Ginza Mitsukoshi, Shinjuku Isetan, and Ikebukuro Seibu.
+Here is a list of the Tokyo Basement Food Courts (Depachika).

 The Isetan Shinjuku food court is one of the nicest and most upscale in Tokyo.
 This food court specializes in a large variety of high-quality foods.
 The food market is well-organized and easy to get around.
 The fresh market area features tasting counters for you to try everything from meats to Japanese oden.
 The Kitchen Stage features guest chefs from restaurants around Tokyo and there are occasional food demonstrations.
 There is a nice rooftop area to eat at.
 Location: 3-14-1, Shinjuku, Shinjuku-ku, Tokyo Train Access: Shinjuku Station, 3 min walk Google Maps

 The Shinjuku Takashimaya Times Square is one of the largest food courts in Tokyo.
 This food court is really nice and laid out well and it has all the usual Japanese food court fare.
 There is a Milanese deli, Peck bakery, and a Kinokuniya’s grocery store as well.
 Location: 5-24-2 Sendagaya, Shibuya-ku, Tokyo Train Access: Shinjuku Station, 2 min walk Google Maps